LockManipulator/Cubegression-Light/README.md

 Regen, Gliding
 Crit, Sailing
 Resistance, Lamp radius

+Only lamp radius and sailing speed actually get boosted, since the rest are broken (same with vanilla game).

 Thanks to Aris for his memory patcher functions.
 Thanks to zatochu for correcting the names of the boosts and removing other features and to ChrisMiuchiz for his mod loader.
 Thanks to Geo for his cheat table and help along the way.